 Everest High Passes Challenging Trek in September

-The Everest Three Pass Trek is a very challenging yet adventurous route of the Everest Region.
+The Everest Three Pass Trek is a highly challenging yet adventurous route in the Everest Region.

-It is an absolutely challenging trek.
-It also covers trekking to most of the parts of the Everest Region.
-You venture into the Khumbu region through the Everest Base Camp and Kala Pathar.
+It covers most of the parts of the Everest Region, and you venture into the Khumbu region through the Everest Base Camp and Kala Pathar.

-You will pass through the three mountain passes, it is challenging and absolutely serene.
+You will pass through three mountain passes, which are challenging and serene.

 Highlights of the trek are: